prabhasp/Presentations/README.md

 Presentations
 =============

-Public presentations made by modilabs members.
+Public R presentations made by modilabs members.
 Make a folder for yourself, and make presentations in there.